Neamar/DUCK/rosa_on_himself.md

 <hr />

-<P> Disney refused to allow Gladstone to reprint the "Voodoo
-Hoodoo" story until the art was altered, and when it was Disney adopted that version as the "official" version for all future reprintings.
+Disney refused to allow Gladstone to reprint the "Voodoo Hoodoo" story until the art was altered, and when it was Disney adopted that version as the "official" version for all future reprintings.
 I had the dilemma of how to depict the characters from